mapokko/PokedexProject/README.md

 -   if this endpoint where to be scaled, there could be come performance advantages by using a shared remote cache using Redis or similar services and controlling the behaviour with some env parameter
 -   if this service where to run in a distributed environment as a mircoservice, many different aspects such as rate-limiting, resilience, circuit-break policy etc. need to be considered.
 Some of these concerns may be alleviate by using a library like Polly
 -   regarding language, we should consider all the localization complications since the pokeapi endpoint can support many different languages.
 This could controlled using, for example, the accept-language header coming with the request

+## Final Consideration

+One final note that i want to make is that i interpreted the statement "**_The API response should contain a minimum of:_**" as that the four attributes specified MUST be populated, and return an error otherwise.
+In fact, searching the pokemon "Dialga" which has a null value for the Habitat, return a NotFound error specifying that the habitat is not present.